PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

 The above code is responsible for rendering our header component.
-It creates a `header` element with a `nav` element inside it.
-The `nav` element contains a `Link` component for the logo and a `ul` element with `NavLink` components for the navigation links.
+It creates a `header` element with a `nav` element.
+The `nav` element contains a `Link` component for the logo and an `ul` element with `NavLink` components for the navigation links.

 We are iterating over the `links` array to create a `NavLink` component for each link.
-The `NavLink` component is a custom component that we will create in the next section.
-It is responsible for rendering a link that is active when the current path matches the href of the link.
+The `NavLink` component is a custom component that we will make in the next section.
+It is responsible for rendering an active link when the current path matches the href of the link.

 **Building the NavLink Component**